ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 ## Reading data from a file

 We are going to start off simple, using the basic 'core' Python language features to explore the data, then later in the tutorial we'll look at some of the ways we can use modules and libraries to make dealing with data easier.
+Create a new Python script in your editor or IDE, and type in the following lines:

 ```python
 weatherfile = open("StormEleanor_2_3_Jan.csv", "r")